Māori Women's Welfare League: History and accomplishments

 The formation of the league was a milestone in Māori culture.
 Through the organisation, women were able to represent themselves in the New Zealand government for the first time.
 Formed in 1951 in Wellington, following the mass movement of Māori from rural to urban New Zealand, the league's original goal was to preserve Māori culture through their native arts and crafts while also promoting fellowship and cooperation among various women’s organisations.
 The league's formation was a direct result of the 1945 Māori Social and Economic Advancement Act.
 The mostly male members of the committee for social and economic advancement recognised the under-representation of women in government and created the Women's Welfare League to address this issue.
 Dame Whina Cooper was elected foundation president.
 Following its establishment, the league grew rapidly, with branches established throughout New Zealand.
 Within its first 14 years of existence, membership had risen to approximately 3,000 members in branches across the country.

 The league became heavily involved in housing, health, and education, focusing on families and healthy lifestyles in addition to women's issues.
-When founded, the league had 187 branches; by 1956 it had 300 branches, 88 district councils and over 4000 members.
+When founded, the league had 187 branches; by 1956 it had 300 branches, 88 district councils and over 4,000 members.
 As president, Dame Whina Cooper became the highest profile Māori woman in New Zealand.
-Cooper, however, was acting in consultation with the league's executive less and less, and in 1957 she was persuaded to step aside as president.
+Cooper, however, was acting in consultation with the league's executive less and less, and in 1957 she was persuaded to step down as president.
 The league's annual conference bestowed her the title "Te Whaea o te Motu" (Mother of the Nation) in 1958.
 In the early days of the organisation its priorities were poverty reduction and adequate public housing for the community.
 In the 1960s, the women's league developed an afterschool homework programme and established Māori language schools.
 By the 1980s because of this type of action the organisation was able to persuade the government into making te reo Māori part of the country's official languages.

 Māori Women's Development Incorporated

 In 1987 the league, under the leadership of Dame Georgina Kirby, established the Māori Women's Development Inc (MWDI), a specialist lender to encourage innovation and business among Māori.
-The fund lends to women and their whanau, and is run and governed by women.
+The fund lends to women and their whānau, and is run and governed by women.